 Stagger your travel if you can

-If you work in an industry where you need to commute for work, try to adjust your working hours to less busy times if you can.
-Consider doing a few hours of work at home then coming in to the office later in the day, or even working a few days at home and some in the office.
+If you work in an industry where you need to commute for (permitted) work, try to adjust your working hours to less busy times if you can.
+Consider doing a few hours of work at home then coming in to work later in the day, or even working a few days at home and some in the office.
 Obviously this can’t work for many people and many industries.
 Another option is to try to allow extra time in your commute in case you need to wait for a less crowded train, tram or bus.